Board of Directors Mandates

 - any submission to the shareholders of a question or matter requiring the approval of the shareholders;

-- the filling of a vacancy among the directors or in the office of the auditor;
+- the filling of a vacancy among the directors or in the office of the auditor, or the appointment of additional directors;

 - the purchase, redemption or any other form of acquisition of shares issued by the Corporation;